 Is it easy to find a Job in canada with out using one of those recruitment agencies?
 West coast, am arriving a month before summer starts.

 Cannes is ok - very expensive and a bit 'fake' though.
 We liked Nice much better - beautiful waterfront.
-You can hire bikes and ride along the promenade, and the old city centre is beautiful to explore. over 6 years ago
+You can hire bikes and ride along the promenade, and the old city centre is beautiful to explore. almost 7 years ago

 1 answer322 views